sunmockyang/zero-point-three/README.md

 ### View the finished piece [here](http://underground.priscillahwang.com).

 ### To Generate Website
-Run `generateWebsite.sh` in the `parser` folder.
+Run `./parser/generateWebsite.sh` from the root of the repository.
 Content has not been included in this repo since it may be sensitive.

 ## Dev Notes
 ### Situation